gbuckingham89/valet-assistant/README.md

 _This package will only fully function when used on a computer that has Laravel Valet installed._

+**Looking for a UI for Laravel Valet?
+Take a look at [gbuckingham89/valet-launchpad](https://github.com/gbuckingham89/valet-launchpad).**

 ## Installation

 You can install the package via composer: